logicalclocks/hopsworks/docs/admin/auth.md

   <figcaption>Setup Authentication Methods</figcaption>
 </figure>

-In the figure above we see a cluster with Two-factor authentication disabled, Oauth enabled with one registered identity provider and LDAP authentication enabled.
+In the figure above we see a cluster with Two-factor authentication disabled, OAuth enabled with one registered identity provider and LDAP authentication enabled.